Katsuki Bakugo: In My Hero Academia

 This rivalry becomes a quick rekindling of their childhood friendship and the pair talk more since the fight, although sometimes playfully antagonistic.
 As one of the only people who know Izuku's secret, Katsuki is often found training with Izuku to help him master his awakening Quirks and even sits in on his meetings with All Might about One For All.
 While gaining valuable lessons attending his internship with Izuku and Shoto, Katsuki's heart begins to open up more to people.
 However, the turning point for Katsuki's character happens during the war with the Paranormal Liberation Army.
 Katsuki watches on as Izuku, who has been giving his all to keep Tomura Shigaraki in the air, is about to die to Tomura's piercing attack.
 In a moment of pure urgency, Katsuki awakens a new explosive technique that propels him fast enough to push Izuku out of the way and tank the hits himself.

 After Izuku left U.A.
-High School during the Dark Hero Arc, Katsuki and the rest of Class 1-A track down Izuku to bring him back to U.A.
-To convince Izuku into coming back, Katsuki apologizes to Izuku for bullying him in the past.
-He admits the reason he bullied Izuku was because of his jealousy from his own feeling that Izuku was closer to being a hero than he was and he also admitted that he had been taking his inferiority complex out on Izuku the entire time.
-He finishes by saying the words he had been wanting to say since they had both almost died: he was sorry for everything.
-Along with informing Izuku (which he says for the first time) that the latter's path wasn't ever misguided the moment he gained One for All, which he rightfully deserved.
+High School during the Dark Deku Arc, Katsuki and the rest of Class 1-A track down Izuku to bring him back to U.A.
+To convince Izuku to come back, Katsuki gives a big apology speech to him.
+He admits the reason he had to bully and reject Izuku was because of his jealousy in feeling the Quirkless boy's mindset was more passionate & closer to being a hero than he was (this would suggest he knew becoming a hero has nothing to do with being special or having powers).
+He also admits that he had been taking his inferiority complex out on Izuku the entire time.
+In the end, he finishes by saying the words he had been wanting to say since they had both almost died: he is so sorry for everything.
+Along with informing Izuku (which he says for the first time) that the latter's path was not ever misguided the moment he gained One for All, which he rightfully deserved.